tomtum/tomMLdocker/README.md

 # tomMLdocker
-Dockerfile for machine learning on Ubuntu 18.04 with nvidia-docker
+Dockerfile for machine learning on Ubuntu 18.04

 Ubuntu 18.04
 Docker 19.03.12